Colorectal cancer: Genetics

-Those with a family history in two or more first-degree relatives (such as a parent or sibling) have a two to threefold greater risk of disease, and this group accounts for about 20% of all cases.
+Those with a family history in two or more first-degree relatives (such as a parent or sibling) have a two to threefold greater risk of disease.
+This group accounts for about 20% of all cases.
 Several genetic syndromes are also associated with higher rates of colorectal cancer.
-The most common of these is hereditary nonpolyposis colorectal cancer (HNPCC, or Lynch syndrome) which is present in about 3% of people with colorectal cancer.
+The most common of these is hereditary nonpolyposis colorectal cancer (HNPCC, or Lynch syndrome), which is present in about 3% of people with colorectal cancer.
 Other syndromes that are strongly associated with colorectal cancer include Gardner syndrome and familial adenomatous polyposis (FAP).
 For people with these syndromes, cancer almost always occurs and makes up 1% of the cancer cases.
 A total proctocolectomy may be recommended for people with FAP as a preventive measure due to the high risk of malignancy.
 Colectomy, the removal of the colon, may not suffice as a preventive measure because of the high risk of rectal cancer if the rectum remains.
 The most common polyposis syndrome affecting the colon is serrated polyposis syndrome, which is associated with a 25–40% risk of colorectal cancer (CRC).

 Mutations in the pair of genes POLE and POLD1 have been associated with familial colon cancer.

 Most deaths due to colon cancer are associated with metastatic disease.
-A gene that appears to contribute to the potential for metastatic disease, metastasis associated in colon cancer 1 (MACC1), has been isolated.
+A gene that appears to contribute to the risk of metastatic disease, metastasis-associated in colon cancer 1 (MACC1), has been isolated.
 It is a transcriptional factor that influences the expression of hepatocyte growth factor.
 This gene is associated with the proliferation, invasion, and scattering of colon cancer cells in cell culture, and tumor growth and metastasis in mice.
 MACC1 may be a potential target for cancer intervention, but this possibility needs to be confirmed with clinical studies.

 Epigenetic factors, such as abnormal DNA methylation of tumor suppressor promoters, play a role in the development of colorectal cancer.

+The Rectal Cancer Survival Calculator developed by the MD Anderson Cancer Center also considers race a risk factor; however, there are equity issues concerning whether this might lead to inequity in clinical decision making.
 Ashkenazi Jews have a 6% higher risk rate of getting adenomas and then colon cancer due to mutations in the APC gene being more common.